 BPsycSci(Hon), MPsych(Clin), MAAPi

-Alexandra holds a Master of Clinical Psychology from the Australian College of Applied Psychology and is a certified Theraplay Practitioner.
-She has experience providing psychological assessment and intervention for a range of issues to both adults and children, including:
+Alexandra holds a Master of Clinical Psychology, is a Psychology Board of Australia Approved Supervisor, and certified Theraplay® Practitioner & Trainer.
+She has experience providing psychological assessment and interventions to both adults and children for:

 Emotion regulation difficulties, depression and anxiety